TonyV2Intl/A-Milometermod-for-Minecraft/README.md

 **Running environment: 1.20.4 Fabric<br>
 Front end mods required: Cloth Config API, Mod Menu**

-This mod can display the player's movement speed in real-time on the user interface and calculate the player's cumulative movement distance.
-It is made using Minimax Agent and Deepseek.
+This mod can display the player's movement speed in real-time on the user interface and calculate the player's cumulative movement distance, powered by Minimax Agent and Deepseek.

 Implemented functions:
 1. Display the current player's movement speed on the game interface, measured in meters per second (m/s), which includes both horizontal and vertical movements.
 This speed is calculated based on changes in the player's coordinates and is updated every game tick (20 times per second).